Aunt on deathbed tells nephew to look 'under her sewing machine' to find a $25 million secret

 He took to painting to Dr Kenneth Smith, president of the Center for Art Materials Analysis in Westmont, Illinois, for examination.
 His team extracted small amounts of pigment from the artwork and found that they were consistent with the place and time that Picasso would have produced the copy.

+Smith also found a partial right thumbprint on the side of the work that could be of Picasso himself.
 Sabatino then took the painting to Richard Beaulieu, an internationally known Picasso expert and art appraiser.
-Upon examining the painting and the scientific evidence, Beaulieu was convinced that it was original.
+After examining the painting and the scientific evidence, Beaulieu was convinced that it was original.
 "It was the real deal," he told Inside Edition.

-Realizing the true value of the piece, Sabatino safeguarded the art in a fireproof case and placed it in a safe location in the tri-state area.
+Realizing the true value of the piece, Sabatino safeguarded the artwork in a fireproof case and placed it in a safe location in the tri-state area.
 He called the artwork redemption for his working-class uncle and aunt who struggled to make ends meet but always loved the arts.
+Finally, in 2019, after 15 years of its discovery by Sabatino, the artwork was officially verified and appraised for a whopping $25 million by Sheldon Fine Art.
+It then went up for sale through the New Port Art Gallery, The Providence Journal reported.